astrohart/MFR/MFR.Settings.Configuration.Interfaces/README.md

 box.
 If users suppress the message box, and one or more of the target Solution(s) are indeed loaded by a running instance of Visual Studio, then there may be file-sharing/permissions issues during the operation(s).

+<a name='P-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration-PushChangesToRemoteWhenDone'></a>
+### PushChangesToRemoteWhenDone `property`

+##### Summary

+Gets or sets a [Boolean](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Boolean 'System.Boolean') value indicating whether the application should automatically push the commits it creates to the remote repository when done with the requested operation(s).

+##### Remarks

+This property is set to `true` by default.

 <a name='P-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration-ReOpenSolution'></a>
 ### ReOpenSolution `property`